 WHERE TO STAY IN MOALBOAL

-Moalboal has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Moalboal during your Cebu itinerary to fit the needs of budget backpackers, luxury travelers and everyone in between.
+Moalboal has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay during your visit.

 Luxury: Dolphin House Resort Moalboal

 Dolphin House is the best luxury accommodation in Moalboal, located a stone’s throw away from the ocean.
 Features included a pool, a restaurant and bar, free wifi, and ocean views.